bigwiv/Biopython-cn/chr9.rst

     ['187237168', '187372713', '187372690', '187372688', '187372686']

 We can download these records using ``efetch``.
-While you could download these records one by one, to reduce the load on NCBI°Øs servers, it is better to fetch a bunch of records at the same time, shown below.
+While you could download these records one by one, to reduce the load on NCBI‚Äôs servers, it is better to fetch a bunch of records at the same time, shown below.
-However, in this situation you should ideally be using the history feature described later in Section?\ `9.15 <#sec:entrez-webenv>`__.
+However, in this situation you should ideally be using the history feature described later in Section \ `9.15 <#sec:entrez-webenv>`__.

 .. code:: verbatim